ronaldbosma/protect-apim-with-oauth/demos/demo.md

     }.[Signature]
     ```

-    Some important claims to note in the token:
+    Key claims to note in the token:
     1. The audience (`aud`) should match the `Application (client) ID` of the app registration that represents the API Management service.
     1. The issuer (`iss`) and tenant ID (`tid`) should match the `Directory (tenant) ID`.
-    1. The authorized party (`azp`) should match the `Application (client) ID` of the client app registration that you used to get the token.
+    1. The authorized party (`azp`) should match the `Application (client) ID` of the client app registration you used to get the token.
-    1. The object ID (`oid`) and subject (`sub`) should match the object ID of service principal (enterprise application) of the client app registration.
+    1. The object ID (`oid`) and subject (`sub`) should match the object ID of the service principal (enterprise application) of the client app registration.
     1. The `roles` should match the roles assigned to the client.
 For the valid client, this should be `Sample.Read` and `Sample.Write`.

 1. Click on the `Send Request` button of the other three requests.
-   1. The `GET` and `POST` request return a 200 OK response with the token details.
+   1. The `GET` and `POST` requests return a 200 OK response with the token details.
-   1. The `DELETE` request returns a 401 Unauthorized response, because the valid client does not have the `Sample.Delete` role assigned.
+   1. The `DELETE` request returns a 401 Unauthorized response because the valid client doesn't have the `Sample.Delete` role assigned.

 > Note that the requests return a lot of details for demo purposes that you normally would not want to expose in a production environment.